Aditya-Chouksey07/Programming-Tic-Tac-Toe-Projects/README.md

 This project is a simple and easy-to-understand Tic‑Tac‑Toe game made using Python.
 It runs in the terminal and lets two players, X and O, take turns by entering positions. from 1 to 9.
 The goal of this project was to practice basic Python concepts while creating a small but complete working game.
-It uses simple logic, lists, and functions—making it
+It uses simple logic, lists, and functions—making it perfect for beginners.

-Perfect for beginners.
 2. How the Game Works
 ----------------------
 - The game uses a list with 9 positions to represent the 3×3 board.